Learning Dual-Pixel Alignment for Defocus Deblurring: Proposed Method

 \subsubsection{Decoder Alignment Module $\mathcal{A}_D$}

 The structure details of DAM are shown in Fig.~\ref{fig:EAMDAM}(b). ~Since we adopt skip-connections in our DPANet, skip-connected features from the encoder are likely to still have mild misalignment with deep features of the decoder.
-And thus we propose DAM for aligning deep features in the decoder.
+Thus, we propose DAM for aligning deep features in the decoder.
 Generally, DAM also consists of two deformable convolutions.
 Since skip-connected features have been largely aligned in encoder, we suggest to estimate offsets directly from the concatenation of deep features.
 The offset fields here are expected to convey the misalignment of deep features from the encoder and decoder.

-For the $j$-th DAM, skip-connected features $\bm{E}_L^{M-j}$ and $\bm{E}_R^{M-j}$ from the encoder can be aligned to deep features in the decoder.
-The offsets and modulation scalars in the $j$-th DAM can be estimated by
+For the $j$-th DAM, skip-connected features $\bm{E}_L^{M-j}$ and $\bm{E}_R^{M-j}$ from the encoder can be aligned to deep features in the decoder. {{ Similar to the adapted DCNv2 in EAM, the offsets and modulation scalars of the $j$-th DAM are estimated as}}

 Also $\Delta\bm{ P}^j_L$ and $\Delta\bm{P}^j_L$ have $3K$ channels, where the first $2K$ channels are extracted for coordinate offsets and the last $K$ channels are used to obtain modulation scalars.
-Then the aligned features $\bm{D}_L^{j-0.5}$ and $\bm{D}_R^{j-0.5}$ can be generated by
+Then the aligned features $\widetilde{\bm{D}}_L^{j}$ and $\widetilde{\bm{D}}_R^{j}$ can be generated by

-where features $\bm{D}_{L}^{j-0.5}$ and $\bm{D}_{R}^{j-0.5}$ have been well aligned.
+where features $\widetilde{\bm{D}}_{L}^{j}$ and $\widetilde{\bm{D}}_{R}^{j}$ have been well aligned.
 Finally, the fused features of the $j$-th decoder block can be obtained by

 To summarize, we propose EAM and DAM for aligning deep features of DP views in the encoder and decoder, respectively.
 By introducing EAM and DAM several times in DPANet, adverse misalignment effects with different blur amounts in left and right views can be well relieved, making our DPANet succeed in reducing defocus blur while recovering more visually plausible sharp structures and textures.